reactphp/http/README.md

 ## Quickstart example

-This is an HTTP server which responds with `Hello World` to every request.
+This is an HTTP server which responds with `Hello World!` to every request.

 ```php
 $loop = React\EventLoop\Factory::create();